-Camping grounds in the Northern Rivers, Gold Coast and Scenic Rim region can range from primitive camp grounds on a farm bush block, through to private tourist parks and council run holiday parks with all the mod cons.
+Camping in this region can range from camp sites at primitive camp grounds on a farm bush block, through to private tourist parks and council run holiday parks with all the mod cons.

-You'll also find camp grounds, car camping, tent camping and walk-in camping available in many of the World Heritage listed national parks of the region.
+You'll also find car camping, tent camping and walk-in camping available in many of the World Heritage listed national parks of the region.

 Tariff shown is indicative only (per night/off peak).

-Most beachside holiday parks and tourist parks will by run by the local council, while private campgrounds and holiday parks can be located near the beach or national parks and nature reserves.
+Dedicated campgrounds are becoming less common, and most beachside holiday parks and tourist parks with camp sites, will by run by the local council, while private campgrounds can be located near the beach or national parks and nature reserves.

 Camping grounds and tent camping sites may also be available at country resorts and farmstays, with on-site adventure and nature activities available.
 Like beachside tourist and holiday parks, most private campgrounds usually provide a campers kitchen and clean, modern amenities.